How Long Does a Personal Injury Lawsuit Take to Settle?

 Many factors can influence how long it takes to settle your personal injury claim.
 Working with a skilled personal injury lawyer with experience negotiating outside the courtroom and presenting cases in court may help speed up the timeline of your case.

 Are you considering filing a personal injury lawsuit?
-Contact Attorney Brian White & Associates, P.C. at (713) 224-4878 today to schedule a free case review with our experienced Houston personal injury lawyers to begin exploring your options.
+Contact the law firm of Attorney Brian White Personal Injury Lawyers at (713) 500-5000 today to schedule a free case review with our experienced Houston personal injury lawyers to begin exploring your options.